ossia/ossia-supercollider/README.md

 builds on linux are not as thoroughly tested as on macOS, please report any problem with the building process in the Issues section.

 ### Windows
-not yet tested, we welcome any help!
+not yet supported, we welcome any help!

 ## Documentation
 the install provides a guide in the SuperCollider HelpSource's home (the one displayed at startup in the sc-ide)